Working with Floats

 isInteger (float $value)bool

-Returns true if value is integer.
+Returns true if the value is an integer.

 Floats::isInteger(0); // true